 How To Optimize LinkedIn For Lead Generation

 We all know that LinkedIn is a platform for those who are hunting for a job and corresponding recruiters.
 However, what we may be missing is that LinkedIn can also be a perfect avenue to be a digital marketers or entrepreneur.
 All this time, we are underutilizing LinkedIn as a marketing tool.
+By the way, if you are looking for more ideas to generate leads for your business, check out this post on the latest B2B lead generation strategies.

 If you look at the LinkedIn profiles of some business professionals out there, I am sure that you will find a common error: their profiles look like their resume!
 They have listed their achievement, the schools that they attended, their skills, and the companies that they have worked for.